 - Overseas zeolites contain more negative properties and heavy metals than the worst zeolites in USA.
 These companies are not restricted to disclose the true danger in their products.

 - ZeoFill's zeolite product comes from KMI Zeolite Inc. located in Armargosa Valley, Nevada.
 Technical Data.

 - There are several companies advertising Prop 65 Safe but actually has quartz (crystalline free silica) in it.

 - There are silica companies trying to down-grade zeolite because of the potential impact of ZeoFill has on sports fields.
 They don't realize there are several types of zeolite categories.
 One such silica sand company is making negative comments that ZeoFill is not suited due to carcinogens found in other zeolite categories.
 ZeoFill's zeolite does not contain these negative carcinogens as accused.
-We are a Group 3 Carcinogen (001318-02-1) which is the safest zeolite in the world.

 - Be careful where you purchase your zeolite!
 One such case (destination and installer asked to be kept secret) ZeoFill was spec'd, but installation purchaser bought another cheaper zeolite closer to his location.
 Turf stopped draining within 3 months.
 It was due to the solid particles in the cheap zeolite which had blocked the drainage holes in the turf.
 This was a very costly mistake!